-Dimensions of car parking spaces:
+Dimensions of car parking spaces (width x length):

 Standard parking space 2.5m x 5.0m

 Parallel parking space 2.0m x 6.0m

-Tandem (2 car) 2.5m x 11.0m
+Tandem (2 cars) 2.5m x 11.0m

 Double garage (internal dimension) 6.0m x 7.0m

-- An additional minimum of 0.5m will need to be added to the above spaces where either dimension is adjacent to a wall or other obstruction. - Where a driveway is to be used for parking in front of a garage, the overall length of the space will need to be a minimum of 6.0m to allow access to the garage.
+An additional minimum of 0.5m will need to be added to the above spaces where either dimension is adjacent to a wall or other obstruction.

-- 5.12 Single garages are not counted as a parking space. - 5.13 Double garages count as one parking space if they have a clear internal dimension of 6.0m x 7.0m. - 5.14 Car ports are counted as a parking space if it is demonstrated that the items that residents typically store in garages are provided in another location, for example, garden maintenance equipment, bicycles, dry re-cycling. - 5.15 To accommodate side-by-side parking on a driveway, additional width will be required where it is also used for pedestrian/cycle access. - 5.16 For tandem parking (one behind the other), the maximum of 2 spaces will be counted, even if there are 3 or more spaces in tandem.
+- Where a driveway is to be used for parking in front of a garage, the overall length of the space will need to be a minimum of 6.0m to allow access to the garage. - 5.12 Single garages are not counted as a parking space.
+This is because they are typically used for storage.
+Garages do, however, provide useful space for the ever-changing variety of other transport options including larger vehicles such as mobility scooters, powered two wheelers, tricycles etc. - 5.13 Double garages count as one parking space if they have a clear internal dimension of 6.0m x 7.0m.
+Access to the garage should be wide and convenient for easy use with modern cars. - 5.14 Car ports are counted as a parking space if the parking space meets the minimum dimensions set out above, and if it is demonstrated that the items that residents typically store in garages are provided in another location, for example, garden maintenance equipment, bicycles, dry re-cycling. - 5.15 Parallel car parking spaces are those provided parallel to the highway/pavement and so do not need to be as wide as normal spaces. - 5.16 To accommodate side-by-side parking on a driveway, additional width will be required where it is also used for pedestrian/cycle access.

+5.17 For tandem parking (one behind the other), the maximum of 2 spaces will be counted, even if there are 3 or more spaces in tandem.
+Tandem parking (one vehicle behind another) will only be acceptable for individual properties.